tom-hilton/kmeans-embed/README.md

 The program first crops each image to a square, then divides the images into patches.
 Cluster centroids are then created using the K-means++ method from a subset of patches.
 Every patch from every image then has its cosine similarity to each centroid calculated.
 Softmax is then applied to give the probability of a given patch belonging to each of the centroids.

-Positional encoding is 2D sinusoidal, with an added image edge marker.
+Positional encoding is traditional 2D sinusoidal (with an optional added image edge marker) that is summed with the embedding prior to saving.

 It was originally created as a non-trained encoding/embedding for vision transformer experimentation.